Afrika Botanicals is a leading supplier of Ximenia Seed Oil (Ximenia americana).

 There is potential for large-scale harvesting of fresh fruit and seeds but the demand for the oil at this stage does not warrant such methods.
 This leads to important job creation and poverty alleviation projects in rural areas.
 The fruit is wild collected and sold to producers of pulp and oil.
 This valuable income is generated and directly assists these rural communities.
 Potential for planting orchards to farm as a crop will depend on future demand.

 This plant is of economic importance, having both nutritional and medicinal value.
 The leaves can be dried and crushed to make powder to break a fever.
-They are also used to substitute for spinach and eaten by animals such as giraffes.
+They are also used as a substitute for spinach and eaten by animals such as giraffes.
 An infusion made from the root is used to remedy diarrhea and abdominal pain, mental illness, fever, and bilharzia.

 It is beneficial because of its content of saturated and monounsaturated fatty acids (about 99%), which makes it stable for oxidation.

-⦁ Moisturising and soothing dry skin
+- Moisturising and soothing dry skin

-⦁ Non-drying characteristics
+- Non-drying characteristics

-⦁ Improves the function of sebaceous glands
+- Improves the function of sebaceous glands

-⦁ Excellent for anti-ageing
+- Excellent for pro-ageing